What is DPI?

 If you want to try playing with a low DPI like Zywoo, feel free to change your settings and play around a bit.

 However, do not force yourself to play at an uncomfortable sensitivity.
 Try to find a comfortable sensitivity, where your aim feels accurate.

 What is eDPI?

-cm / 360° is how many centimeters it would take to do a 360° turn in game.
+cm / 360° is how many centimeters the mouse has to move, in order to do a 360°.

-You can easily convert your eDPI to cm/360° and vice versa using online calculators like this.
+Or, you can convert your eDPI to cm/360° and vice versa using online calculators like this.

 However, Overwatch only allows up to two decimal places:

 In this case, you won’t be able to get exactly 7000 eDPI.
 The closest you can get is 6992 (1600 * 4.37) or 7008 (1600 * 4.38).